Treatment of uterine cancer in Germany

 - Fluorescent diagnostics is the latest research technique that identifies the tumour of a small size up to 1 mm in diameter.
-The sensitivity of fluorescence diagnostics is very high - up to 80%.
+The sensitivity of fluorescence diagnostics is very high, up to 80%.
 However, it is not carried out in every clinic.

 - Fractional curettage (scraping).
 It may be carried out during the cervical hysteroscopy.
 It assumes separate obtaining of the biological material for research from different parts of the uterus.
-From time to time this diagnostic procedure is recommended for all women who are in the risk zone for cancer pathology of genitals.
+From time to time this diagnostic procedure is recommended to all women who are in the risk zone for cancer pathology of genitals.

 - The tumour is localized in upper-middle uterine segment

 - Cancer has a medium or high degree of differentiation

 Combined radiotherapy is indicated in case of the inoperable uterine cancer (both remote irradiation and intracavitary administration of radioactive substances are performed).
 Such treatment is applied in the following cases: